-Nick Grunloh, Edward Dick, Don Pearson, John Field, Marc Mangel
+Nick Grunloh, E.J.
+Dick, Don Pearson, John Field, Marc Mangel

 Abstract

 Introduction

 Estimates of landed catch are a key component of many fishery management systems.
 Stock assessment models (referred to here as assessments) are often conditioned on time series of annual catch, usually under the assumption that catches are known without error.
 While some assessment models are able to incorporate uncertainty in catch (e.g. Stock Synthesis; Methot and Wetzel, 2013), reliable estimates of catch uncertainty are often unavailable.
 Without this information, assessment authors often rely on ad-hoc sensitivity analyses which may or may not be incorporated into management advice and/or fail to propagate catch uncertainty into quantities of interest to managers.